 CSUR is expert in the design, execution, analysis and reporting of the behavioural studies assessing the relative harm of new tobacco products.
 All of the surveys and study deliverables conducted by CSUR are built with a view to be submitted to a regulator.
 Through an extensive bank of survey measures CSUR has the ability to tailor its approach in survey design, execution, and reporting relative to the country or population being assessed.

-- Tobacco Products Prevalence Study – Over the past 3 years CSUR has been committed to collecting reliable and robust estimates of use of a range of specific tobacco products that are currently marketed in the United States.
-Estimates collected through our annual Tobacco Products Prevalence Study are frequently use to support PMTAs.
+- Tobacco Product Prevalence Study – Over the past 3 years CSUR has been committed to collecting reliable and robust estimates of use of a range of specific tobacco products that are currently marketed in the United States.
+Estimates collected through our annual Tobacco Product Prevalence Study are frequently used to support PMTAs.
 Click here to find out more.

 - Research project to build current evidence-based information on nicotine-based interventions and develop a comprehensive intervention to support smoking cessation for smokers with diabetes in Bangladesh, funded by the Foundation for a Smoke-Free World (FSFW).